Skip to main content

 This is an optional route.

-1. (Optional) Open its Behavior tab.
+1. (Optional) Open its Behaviour tab.
 Implement the following nodes:

-1. (Optional) Switch back to Item tab.
+1. (Optional) Switch back to the Item tab.
 Parent Remaining Text under UI Screen.

 1. (Optional) For Remaining Text, adjust its position, rotation and scale so that when we run the game, the player can see the UI text on the screen.